udacity/FSND-P4-Design-A-Game/RUBRIC.md

     - Meets Specification: Functions and methods include descriptive docstrings, and code that is not immediately understandable includes comments.

-- **Documentation**
-    - Meets Specification: A README file is included with steps necessary to run the application locally.

 - **Task Queues**
     - Meets Specification: The email reminder cronjob handler is modified so that only Users 'needing' a reminder (actual logic up to the student) is